MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v15.md

 5. Synchronize and install the test library extension, similar to what you did for the custom base application in steps 3 and 4.

-## Task 8: Configure the version 15 server instance for migrating Microsoft and 3rd party extensions
+## Task 8: Configure the version 15 server instance for migrating extensions

 With this task, you configure the version 15 server so that the Microsoft and 3rd party extensions that were installed in the version 14 deployment can be reinstalled.
 You will do this by configuring the `DestinationAppsForMigration` parameter of the serve instance with information about the custom base application and test library.
 Specifically, you need the appId, name, and publisher assigned to these extensions.
 With the `DestinationAppsForMigration` parameter set, when you publish the Microsoft and 3rd party extensions, the server instance will automatically modify the manifest of the extensions to include the dependency on the base application and test library extension, allowing them to be published.